 About this degree

-The candidates of the Doctoral programme pursue studies either in the Faculty of Social Sciences or in the Faculty of Medicine and supports training in the fields of social and behavioral science and other closely related research areas.
+Doctoral candidates in DPInvest pursue studies either in the Faculty of Social Sciences or in the Faculty of Medicine:

-The expertise and know-how of a doctoral candidate will develop in the following areas during the doctoral training period:
+The expertise and know-how of a doctoral candidate will develop within the following themes in social and behavioural sciences:

 - Social inequalities